harness/ff-javascript-client-sdk/README.md

 client.on(Event.CHANGED, flagInfo => {
   // Event happens when a changed event is pushed
-  // flagInfo contains information about the updated feature flag })
+  // flagInfo contains the updated feature flag
+})

 client.on(Event.DISCONNECTED, () => {